 Call the Health Information Management (HIM) Department

-Before you send your medical record request documents, check each facility’s website for any available instructions.
-It is also imperative that you call the HIM department directly to identify (or confirm) the method by which you should send the request.
+Before submitting a medical record request, check each facility’s website for any available instructions.
+It is also imperative that you call the Health Information Management (HIM) department directly to identify (or confirm) the method by which you should send the request.
 Requests are typically transmitted via fax, however, some facilities require hard copies of the request by mail.
 Very few allow record request documents to be transmitted via secure email.